Browns ‘sticking’ with plan to start Taylor over Mayfield

 Despite rookie Baker Mayfield’s stellar performance in his NFL preseason debut, the Cleveland Browns are not moving the No. 1 overall pick into the starting lineup ahead of Tyrod Taylor.

-“National hype,” quarterbacks coach Ken Zampese said Sunday, downplaying the outside push to elevate Mayfield after one game.
+“National hype,” quarterbacks coach Ken Zampese said, downplaying the outside push to elevate Mayfield after one game.
 “We have our plan, we’re sticking to it and when it changes we’ll all know.”

 Mayfield won over some doubters on Thursday night in a 20-10 win over the New York Giants.
 The Heisman Trophy winner from Oklahoma threw two touchdown passes to tight end David Njoku and showed pocket poise and awareness while completing 11 of 20 passes for 212 yards.